Nosratollah Vahdat

 Nosratollah Vahdat (نصرتالله وحدت; 7 September 1925 – 6 October 2020) was an Iranian comedian, actor, and film director.
 He is best known in Iran for his Esfahani accent.

 Biography

 Nosratollah Vahdat was born on 7 September 1925 in Isfahan, Pahlavi Iran.
 He was a pioneer of the Isfahan Theater.

 In 1964, he won the Golden Dolphin award for his film The Bride at the Asian Film Festival.
-However, after the Iranian Revolution in 1979 he stopped acting.
-Contemporary actors of his include Parviz Sayyad and Behrouz Vossoughi.
+However, after the Iranian Revolution in 1979 he stopped acting for a period.
+Contemporary actors of his include Parviz Sayyad, Reza Arham Sadr, and Behrouz Vossoughi.